03. Prepare your National Society for anticipatory action

 Develop a plan of action and a budget (if required)

-• Development of EAP
+• Development of an s/EAP

-• Capacity and process strengthening of national society staff and partners for anticipatory action planning and implementation
+• Capacity and process strengthening of National Society staff and partners for anticipatory action planning and implementation

 • Policy and advocacy around anticipatory action

-It is important that regional and national organisations and government institutions understand the key elements of anticipatory action so that an enabling policy environment can be established.
+It is important that regional and national organizations and government institutions understand the key elements of anticipatory action so that an enabling policy environment can be established.
 Hence, raising awareness through meetings, advocacy material, and invitations to regional or the global dialogue platform can be considered.
 See chapter 2 for additional ideas on how to engage stakeholders.

 Who should be involved in the planning and implementation?